zizouet/SpotifyStats/README.md

 # SpotifyStats

 SpotifyStats is an application designed to analyze your Spotify listening habits and generate insightful reports.
-Discover who your favorite artist is, how much time you spend listening to each artist, and explore other cool features.
+Discover what is the song you hate the most, how much time you spend listening to each artist, and explore other cool features.

 ## Table of Contents